xleon/I18N-Portable/README.md

 - Share translations across platforms (iOS, Android, UWP, etc) from a PCL project.
 - Use it everywhere: simple projects, cross platform Mvvm frameworks, etc.
 - Really simple to setup (less than 5 mins to get up and running).
-- Simple locale files (.txt with key/value pairs) rather than json or xml.
+- Readable locale files (.txt with key/value pairs) rather than json or xml.
-- Simple to use: `"TranslationKey".Translate()`.
+- Simple to use: `"key".Translate()`.
 - Very tiny: less than 10kb.
 - No dependencies.
+- Pure PCL, no platform code
-- Tested with 100% code coverage.
+- Unit Tested with 100% code coverage.

 ### Install